mothur/mothur.github.io/_wiki/mothur_license.md

 conditions stated below.
 Sublicensing is not allowed; section 10 makes it unnecessary.

 3\.
-Protecting Users\' Legal Rights From Anti-Circumvention Law.
+Protecting Users' Legal Rights From Anti-Circumvention Law.
 No covered work shall be deemed part of an effective technological measure under any applicable law fulfilling obligations under article 11 of the WIPO copyright treaty adopted on 20 December 1996, or similar laws